lups-ufpel/PampaSim/README.md

 ## Using a Terminal

-Open a terminal at the project root directory and type the following commands:
+First, open a terminal at the project root directory.

 on Linux/macOs
+If you have Make installed, do:
+`Make run`

+Else, type the following commands:
 `mvn clean install`
 `cd sim`
 `mvn javafx:run`

 # 5. How to use it

 # 6. Contributors